Infrared Sauna Room

 What To Expect

-When you come in for a sauna appointment, you have the room all to yourself, unless you book the couples sauna time.
+When you come in for a sauna appointment, you have the room all to yourself.
 We provide a soft wrap if you prefer modesty, which many guests do, and a towel to use as a pillow if you’d like.
 We also have magazines and inspirational books if you want something to mindlessly occupy the time.
 If you are concerned about being all sweaty before heading back to work, we have wet and dry towels to freshen up with, as well as an after-sauna body spray.

 Sauna Room Rates

 $20 – 15 minutes (1 person), $30 – 15 minutes (2 people)

 $35 – 30 minutes (1 person), $40 – 15 minutes (2 people)

 $10 – 15 minutes, when added onto spa services

 $20 – 30 minutes, when added onto spa services

 Buy a 5 pk and save!
 Click HERE for more information.